hvkoops/wimir2018/README.md

 # Presentation Slides

-We conlcuded the day with a small presentation on our findings, which can be found [here](https://github.com/hvkoops/wimir2018/blob/master/slides/wimir.pdf).
+We concluded the day with a small presentation on our findings, which can be found [here](https://github.com/hvkoops/wimir2018/blob/master/slides/wimir.pdf).

+# Discussion Notes

+During the workshop we had discussions on who to set up a good annotation task, and the nature of patterns in music.
+The notes on the discussions can be found [here as pdf](https://github.com/hvkoops/wimir2018/blob/master/notes/workshop_notes.pdf) or [here as plain text file](https://github.com/hvkoops/wimir2018/blob/master/notes/workshop_notes.txt).

 # Links